open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/span-general.md

 | `nrnsa` | 5G NRNSA (New Radio Non-Standalone) |
 | `lte_ca` | LTE CA |
 <!-- endsemconv -->

+For `Unix` and `pipe`, since the connection goes over the file system instead of being directly to a known peer, `server.address` is the only attribute that usually makes sense (see description of `server.address` below).

 ## General remote service attributes